pgreene-spartaglobal/MonsterUniversity/README.md

 # MonsterUniversity
-Program to store monster students and cohorts
+Academy Exercise to create a program to store monster students and cohorts